Payment Card Industry Data Security Standard Procedure - 62.10.01

-Credit card processing at Howard Community College (HCC) complies with the Payment Card Industry Data Security Standards (PCIDSS).
-The following security requirements have been established by the payment card industry and adopted by HCC to ensure the college’s compliance with the payment card industry.
-These requirements apply to HCC employees, systems, and networks involved with credit card processing, including transmission, storage, or electronic and paper processing of credit card numbers.
+Credit card processing at Howard Community College (HCC) complies with the Payment Card Industry Data Security Standard (PCI DSS).
+The following security requirements have been established by the payment card industry and adopted by HCC to ensure the college’s compliance with PCI DSS.
+These requirements apply to HCC employees, systems, and networks involved with credit card processing, including transmission, storage, or electronic and paper processing of credit card data.

 Credit Card Processors

 The college’s finance office maintains a list of: college work areas that process credit cards; approved credit card systems; and employees who process credit card transactions.
 This list is updated annually.

 Employees who process credit card information or who have access to this information are required to complete annual PCI DSS training.
 The finance office will arrange for training to ensure employees are kept informed of the latest PCI DSS requirements.